 Did you notice a pattern here?
 Overall, it seems like many common gifting mistakes arise from the giver focusing on “the big moment” when the gift is opened, rather than the overall experience or value the giver gets from the present.
 To be a good giver, it seems, we need to put ourselves in the recipient’s shoes and think about his or her long-term experience with the gift.
 It’s a bit of an exercise in empathy, in fact.
 And isn’t empathy exactly what we hope to have for the person we love?

 Of course, every general rule has many exceptions to it.
 You might not think these ideas apply to your partner, and you could be right.
 (Maybe they love your surprise gifts, or don’t like nontangible presents.)
 However, it’s undoubtedly a good idea to work on finding out more about what your partner truly wants and will enjoy—not just at the moment when the wrapping paper comes off, but long afterwards.
 Though gifts definitely aren’t everything, it feels good to give and receive the presents we hoped for.

 Looking for more ways to connect and get closer with your partner?
-Considering marriage but want to make sure you're as prepared as possible?
-The SMART Couples project is offering ELEVATE, a fun, FREE, research-backed relationship enhancement class for couples, and Before You Tie the Knot, a fun, FREE, research-backed premarital preparation class, in 5 Florida counties.
+Want to know more about healthy relationships?
+The SMART Couples program is offering ELEVATE, a fun, FREE, research-backed relationship enhancement workshop for couples in 5 Florida counties (Alachua, Duval, Manatee, Palm Beach, and Santa Rosa).
 Sign up today!
 All workshops are taught by trained professionals who are welcoming to all.

 By Carol Church, lead writer, SMART Couples, Department of Family, Youth and Community Sciences, University of Florida